Home Β» Recipes Β» Gluten Free Chocolate Cookie Dough Eggs (Vegan)

 I’ve been itching to make these for quite a while, and since Easter is coming up, it was the perfect excuse.
 I made up some Gluten Free Chocolate Cookie Dough Easter Eggs that are vegan and nut free!
 These are definitely not healthy, but they are allergy-friendly so they make an amazing splurge on Easter for people with food allergies.

-How to make cookie dough eggs
+How to make chocolate cookie dough eggs

 This cookie dough also freezes beautifully!
 I put some of this dough in the freezer to see how well it would hold up, and it freezes and thaws great.
 If you want to make a batch of dough ahead of time, you can freeze it, thaw completely at room temp and roll into eggs.